mui/mui-x/docs/src/pages/components/data-grid/state/state.md

 ### With `useGridSelector`

-If you want to render something depending on some state value, you can use the `useGridSelector` hook.
+If you want to access sole state value in the render of your components, you can use the `useGridSelector` hook.

 ```tsx
 const pageSize = useGridSelector(apiRef, gridPageSizeSelector);